everx-labs/ton-labs-contracts/solidity/depool/README.md

 This document contains instructions on how to deploy and configure a DePool smart contract, and run a validator node through it.
 For detailed information on DePool specifications, please refer to the [relevant document](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications).

+It is intended for the DePool v2 dated December 8, 2020.
+For instructions on the previous version of DePool see [this document](https://docs.ton.dev/86757ecb2/v/0/p/37a848-run-depool).

+Answers to frequently asked questions can be found [here](https://docs.ton.dev/86757ecb2/p/45fa44-depool-faq).

 > Note: One node can be assigned to only one DePool contract.

 > Note: Validator contest winners are strongly recommended not to deploy DePool to the main net without previously testing it out on the devnet for a few days.
 The time for DePool deployment will be announced additionally.
 Test tokens for staking on the devnet can be requested from community admins.